-Except for asset allocation strategies that invest in mutual funds described below in the "Asset Allocation" subsection of the "Methods of Analysis, Investment Strategies and Risk of Loss" section, we do not normally exercise our discretion to invest non-investment company client assets in our affiliated funds.
-For the convenience of such clients, we may hold shares of our affiliated mutual funds (or any closed-end fund we manage) in client accounts so that clients will have a complete picture of their assets.
+We typically do not exercise our discretion to invest non-investment company client assets in our affiliated funds.
+For the convenience of such clients, we may hold shares of our affiliated mutual funds (or any closedend fund we manage) in client accounts so that clients will have a complete picture of their assets.
 We may recommend investment in our affiliated no-load funds if a client's account is too small to manage separately.
 In such circumstances, we will not charge our account management fee on these assets.
 Our employees are not compensated for the sale of securities in this manner.
 However, you should understand that we (or one of our affiliates) will receive any fees paid by the mutual fund or other investment company as disclosed in the applicable prospectus for the fund.
 That fee may be higher or lower than the fee a client may be paying on other assets that we manage in the client's account.
 Of course, to the extent the fee paid by the fund is higher than your account fee, any recommendation by us to invest in the fund represents a potential conflict of interest.